 How To Paint a Beehive

-Beyond beauty, there are compelling reasons to paint your beehive.
-Unless you purchase cypress wooden-ware (or plastic hives), your beekeeping supers will likely be made of pine.
+Unless you purchase cypress wooden-ware (or plastic hives), your hive bee boxes will likely be made of pine.

 I love the way pine wood smells-but it does not hold up long term when exposed to the weather.
-These boxes will be sitting outside in the rain, snow, ice and heat.
+These boxes will be sitting outside in the rain, snow, ice and heat 24/7.

 Does it matter to the bees?
 Are painted hives better?
 Honey bees do not seem to care about hive color or painted vs unpainted.
-Bees live in hollow trees and they have no special color.
+That said, we do want to be careful to not cause undue stress or harm to the colony.

 Choosing the Right Paint